|

 FMCSA, the Federal Motor Carrier Safety Administration, oversees

-the interstate household goods moving industry and
+the interstate household goods moving industry;

-state
+state consumer agencies

-utility commissions regulate intrastate household moves.
+regulate intrastate household moves.

 Ask the moving companies if they have corporate relocation contracts